alexgb1/pokemon-demo/README.md

 # pokemon-demo
-Here's a tiny integration in Scala with the Pokemon API
+Here's a tiny integration in Scala with the Pokemon API (Wow - there's a Pokemon API!)

+# run me

+`sbt run`